| |

 and culture.
 He also encourages mischievous Christian theolo gians to

-1..
+write the following type of books: 1..
 The Unknown Christ of Hinduism by Raimundo Panikkar, London, 1964.

 2..
 The Acknowledged Christ of the Indian Renaissance by M.M.
 Thomas,